lockEF/MultiwayRegression/README.md

 # MultiwayRegression

-This is an R package to to predict one multi-way array (i.e., a tensor) from another multi-way array [1].
+This is an R package to predict one multi-way array (i.e., a tensor) from another multi-way array [1].

 The `MultiwayRegression` package can be installed, directly from GitHub, using the devtools library: